The network signature of constellation line figures: Results

-\emph{Cultures cluster by similarity, and the clusters only partially follow phylogeny}.
-The graph of similarities (metric $\Delta$) computed between all pairs of cultures shows `families' of cultures.
-Figure~\ref{fig:predictor_culture_of} (bottom) draws this graph.
+\paragraph{Culture similarity clusters do not always follow phylogeny} The graph of similarities $\Delta$ computed between all pairs of cultures shows clear `families' of cultures.
+Fig~\ref{fig:predictor_culture_of} (bottom) draws this graph.
 Only positive values for $\Delta$ are used (namely, similarities rather than dissimilarities), and the graph is laid out with a force-directed layout guided by the similarity as edge weight.
-The strongest similarity is between Chinese and Chinese medieval ($\Delta=0.099$).
-The lowest similarity value drawn as an edge in the figure is 0.003; this threshold for plotting was chosen because it preserves the top half of the edges, and sparsifies the graph for clarity.
+The strongest pairwise similarity is unsurprisingly between China and medieval China ($\Delta=0.097$).
+The lowest similarity drawn in the figure is $\Delta=0.005$, to sparsify the graph.

-The Chinese and Korean cultures are the most similar and form their own isolated cluster (on the left of Fig.~\ref{fig:predictor_culture_of} bottom).
-All other cultures are clustered together: they are weakly, but very frequently similar.
-This large cluster has internal structure: a distinct group (in the centre) is formed by the `classical' cultures close to the ancestral roots of Western constellations (IAU and its derivations, Al-Sufi, Babylonian, and Egyptian).
-Romanian is the folk culture with the strongest similarity with these classical cultures.
-It is very similar to IAU in its global statistics over constellation features (as seen before in Fig.~\ref{fig:avg_constell_features}), and contains large, intricate constellations (embedded in clusters $\mathbf{C_5}$ and $\mathbf{C_7}$).
-Another large and distinct group (on the right of Fig.~\ref{fig:predictor_culture_of} bottom) is formed by mostly folk astronomies with oral traditions, covering all continents.
-The asterisms in the three moon-station cultures are similar, but isolated from all others except for some similarity with the Western asterisms.
+China and Korea form their own cluster, on the left of Fig~\ref{fig:predictor_culture_of} (bottom).
+Another distinct cluster (at the top) is formed by the `classical' cultures close to the ancestral roots of Western constellations (IAU and its derivations, plus Al-Sufi, Babylonia, and Egypt).
+Romania is the only folk culture similar to these classical cultures: it contains the same style of large, intricate constellations.
+These clusters follow ancestry, so are not surprising: the cultures of Chinese origin are strongly related, as expected (with the exception of the Japanese moon stations), and so are some of those with Greek and Mesopotamian origin.
+The asterisms of the three moon-station cultures are similar, but isolated from all others except for some similarity with the Western asterisms and the constellations of the Marshall Islands.

-This clustering only partly follows ancestry (column {\bf an.}\ in Table~\ref{tab:culture_list}): the cultures of Chinese origin are strongly related, as expected (with the exception of the Japanese moon stations), and so are some of those with Greek origin.
-However, many European folk cultures (also of Greek origin) are as similar with N-American, S-American, Austronesian, and Polynesian cultures as they are among themselves.
-We thus expect that some phylogenies are dissimilar from all others in visual signature, but some are closely related despite the geographical distance.
-Later, question I.4 will test phylogeny as a predictor.
+Surprisingly, the largest cluster (at the bottom) is formed by mostly folk astronomies with oral traditions, covering all continents.
+Many European folk cultures (also of Greek influence) are \emph{as similar} with N-American, S-American, Austronesian, and Polynesian cultures as they are among themselves.
+We thus expect that some phylogenies will measure to be similar despite the geographical distance and lack of known cross-influence.
+Later, question {\bf I.4} will test phylogeny as a predictor.